Site icon The Commune

 In his Minute on Education, Macaulay says, “I have no knowledge of either Sanscrit or Arabic.–But I have done what I could to form a correct estimate of their value.
 I have read translations of the most celebrated Arabic and Sanscrit works.
 I have conversed both here and at home with men distinguished by their proficiency in the Eastern tongues.
 I am quite ready to take the Oriental learning at the valuation of the Orientalists themselves.
 I have never found one among them who could deny that a single shelf of a good European library was worth the whole native literature of India and Arabia.
 The intrinsic superiority of the Western literature is, indeed, fully admitted by those members of the Committee who support the Oriental plan of education.”

 What is interesting is that Arabic countries or any other country in the world never accepted what Macaulay said.
-It is only Tamil Nadu that seems to celebrate this man and that is due to the evangelists here.
+Only Tamil Nadu seems to celebrate this man, and that is due to the evangelists there.

 What Macaulay Did To Indian Education

-Lord Thomas Babington Macaulay played a pivotal role in reshaping India’s educational landscape during British rule.
+Macaulay was pivotal in reshaping India’s educational landscape during British rule.
 His 1835 educational minutes established English as the medium of instruction, effectively diverting funds away from Indian educational systems and resources.

-Macaulay’s “downward filtration method” prioritized the education of a small, elite class of Indians who were to be “Indian in blood and color, but English in tastes, opinions, morals, and intellect.”
+Macaulay’s “downward filtration method” prioritized the education of a small, elite class of Indians who were to be “Indian in blood and colour, but English in tastes, opinions, morals, and intellect.”

-This policy aimed to create a class that would support British interests, eroding traditional Indian values and knowledge systems.
+This policy aimed to create a class supporting British interests, eroding traditional Indian values and knowledge systems.
 Despite Macaulay’s confidence in the efficacy of his educational reforms, the missionaries later discovered that while they had distanced some Brahmins from their cultural roots, widespread conversion and acceptance of British ideologies were largely unsuccessful.

 The long-term impact of Macaulay’s reforms resulted in the marginalization of many Indian castes, a loss of cultural identity, and a prevailing reliance on Western models for education and governance, leading to a regression in national consciousness and self-awareness.